 - Camden residents, 18+

-- patients requiring immediate assessment and intervention who can be managed at home (or are in a nursing/residential care home) to prevent an unnecessary hospital admission
+- patients requiring immediate health or social care assessment and intervention who can be managed at home (or are in a nursing/residential care home) to prevent an unnecessary hospital admission

 Referral reasons and common conditions covered: